 Bob Broz, 573-882-0085

 COLUMBIA, Mo. - Heavy rains and rising rivers may flood wells.
-"Wells could be contaminated with bacteria, viruses or parasites that can make you ill," said Bob Broz, an MU Extension water quality specialist.
+"Wells could be contaminated with bacteria, viruses or parasites that can make you ill," said Bob Broz, a University of Missouri Extension water quality specialist.

 Water from a flooded well should not be used for drinking or food preparation until the well and plumbing system have been disinfected and the water has been tested for safety.